xMazzmax/coiffeur-seren/README.md

 - The looks of my client, his employees, the few customer I've seen during my first meeting with my client and of the people my client has uploaded result pictures onto his Instagram profile.
 - The personality of my brother who – connected my client and me and – is a regular customer of my client.
-- What I personally like and dislike about hairdressing services and why I cut my hair myself instead of going to a hairdresser (check my profile picture 😄).
+- What I personally like and dislike about hairdressing services and why I cut my hair myself instead of going to a hairdresser (check out my profile picture 😄).
 - The key values my customer provides with his service.
 Not just with the end result but also with his process that's unique to his shop and with which he differentiates himself from his competitors.

 Alex also showed me ["four things to make the proofs more compelling"](https://youtube.com/shorts/xo7GZF_1eFU?si=UvUkwOWVlWmL1TkQ):